MarieRitterUva/ProgrammingNextStep/Readme.md

 #### Further information

-Further information on the model can be obtained from the paper by Grasman, Grasman, and van der Maas (submitted for revision).
+Further information on the model can be obtained from the paper by Grasman, Grasman, and van der Maas (2016).
 Further information on the program can be obtained fromt the developer: <marie.ritter@student.uva.nl>.

 ##### Reference

-Grasman, J., Grasman, R. P. P. P., & van der Maas (submitted).
+Grasman, J., Grasman, R. P. P. P., & van der Maas (2016).
 The dynamics of addiction: craving versus self-control.
+Manuskript submitted for revision.